Are your remote employees at risk of feeling disconnected?

 Consider a study by Google that showed employees who made mentoring connections early on had productivity gains even five years later compared to peers.
 Likewise, companies have increased retention rates by 49% after starting mentoring programs.

-Consider implementing a remote mentoring program instead of losing the opportunity to help your employees build skills and connections while they work from home.
+Consider implementing a remote employee mentorship program instead of losing the opportunity to help your employees build skills and connections while they work from home.
 Pairing employees together in a mentoring program can help them avoid feelings of isolation and work towards their career goals.

 6. Ask for feedback and ideas from employees